Purdue-CS193/homework-0-ESurnamer/index.md

 ## Home of the Yante's
 ### An introductionary website to CS193

-- Bulleted
-- List

-1. Numbered
-2. List
+- I love my TA's in CS193
+- The class content is superior.
+Will provide me with a world class education.

+1. Show up to class
+2. Complete the HW on time
+3. Repeat

 **Bold** and _Italic_ and `Code` text